Read This First

 Prompt 1: Provide a clear and comprehensive description of metaphysics.

-The anchors here are The Heliocentric Model of the Solar System, The Existence of Atoms, and The Reality of Time.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Heliocentric Model of the Solar System, The Existence of Atoms, and The Reality of Time in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Being and Existence